 Key success factors for internal recruitment

-The gap between HR's ambition and the reality of internal career paths demonstrates the need to bring together the main HR players in order to create a real culture of mobility within the company.
-Changing mentalities requires formalizing the advantages and disadvantages of the two staffing methods.
-Internal and external recruitment.
+The gap between HR's ambitions and the reality of internal career paths demonstrates the need to bring together the main HR players in order to create a real culture of mobility within the company.
+Changing mindsets requires formalizing the advantages and disadvantages of the 2 staffing methods: internal and external recruitment.

 76% of people who aspire to a different job look for it outside the company because of a lack of concrete prospects.